lucasdillmann/dynamic-query/README.md

 }
 ```

-If you're using anything else, with the `dynamic-query` module in the classpath you can use the `DynamicQuery`
+If you're using anything else, with just the previously mentioned `dynamic-query` module in the classpath you can use
-class to parse any expression formatted as a `String` into a JPA-compliant specification, which can be used to filter
+the `DynamicQuery` class to parse any expression formatted as a `String` into a JPA-compliant specification, which can
-the query results.
-The following code exemplifies the process of parsing and using the specification in a JPA query.
+be used to filter the query results.
+The following code exemplifies the process of parsing and using the specification
+in a JPA query.

 ```java
 // Initialize the query using JPA Criteria APIs